luisalvarez246/infra-as-code-lab-exercises-lcay/Session_3_Terraform_State/README.md

 ### Steps/Tasks for Goal 1 [Difficulty Rating: 4 (medium)]

 We are creating an independent folder inside your project that has Terraform files to create the resources necessary for remote state management.
 We will run Terraform in this folder to create these resources before running Terraform in the root folder of your project to create the resources for your solution.
-We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.
+We recommend continuing to make small commits of your changes to your repo at logical moments throughout the session.

 We will now create an S3 bucket to store our Terraform state remotely.
 Storing Terraform state files in S3 buckets offers significant advantages over local storage.
 First, S3 enables remote collaboration, allowing multiple team members to work on infrastructure without risking state file corruption or conflicts, which can happen with local storage.
 Second, S3 can be integrated with DynamoDB to enable state locking, preventing simultaneous changes that could cause issues.
 Additionally, S3 provides automatic versioning, ensuring that any changes to the state file are tracked, and previous versions can be restored if needed.
 Finally, S3 offers high durability and availability, protecting state files from loss or corruption.